Menu Top

 Answer:

-Substituting the given values for the sum and product of the zeroes:
+Substituting the given sum and product of the zeroes into this formula:

-Since we are asked to find 'a' quadratic polynomial, we can choose any non-zero value for $k$.
-The simplest choice is $k=1$.
+To find 'a' quadratic polynomial, we can choose the simplest value for $k$, which is $k=1$.

 $p(x) = x^2 + 3x + 2$